 The Company collects personal information in a number of ways.
 The most common ways we collect personal information include:

-a) Via the Australian Photography Awards Competition.
+a) Via the Company’s Competitions, Australian Photography Awards and Stories.
 We will collect personal information required to conduct the competition.

 b) Via our website.
 We will collect personal information when you lodge an enquiry on our website.
 We use that personal information to respond to your enquiry.

 c) When you speak to us via phone, mail or email.
 We will use the personal information provided to correspond with you and provide the information or services that you have requested.

 Our Sites may collect Usage Information that may or may not be personal information.
 For each visitor to the Site, our server automatically recognises and stores the individual’s “IP address” (eg. the domain name or Internet protocol address), the type of Internet browser being used, the address of the site that “referred” the individual to our website and clickstream data.
 If this information cannot be used or combined with other data to identify you, it will not be personal information.

 We also collect personal information for the purpose of providing you with any goods or services that you request, to update our Sites, to improve the services or goods that we provide and to develop our business.